Maturity Test

 If you have received your previous school education (diploma from lower secondary and/or upper secondary school) in another country than Finland, or in another language than Finnish or Swedish, you will write your maturity test in the same language as your thesis (English or Swedish).

 If you have received your previous school education in Finnish or Swedish in Finland, you must fulfil the requirements for language proficiency in Finnish and Swedish in accordance with the Act on the Knowledge of Languages Required of Personnel in Public Bodies (424/2003).
 If you have not fulfilled these requirements in a previous degree, you must fulfil them at Hanken.
+The following requirements must be fulfilled: excellent skills in the language of your previous school education, and at least satisfactory skills in the other national language.
+By completing a language assessed maturity test in the language of your previous school education, you demonstrate excellent skills in the language of your previous school education.

-If you have received your previous school education in Swedish or Finnish in Finland, and have passed a maturity test in your previous education language in conjunction with a previous degree, your maturity test will not, as a rule, be submitted for language evaluation.
-In this case, you will write your maturity test in the language of your thesis, i.e. English or Swedish.
+• If you have passed a language assessed maturity test in Swedish in conjunction with a previous degree, your maturity test will not be submitted for language evaluation.
+You will write your maturity test in the language of your thesis (Swedish or English).

 Assessment rubrics for maturity tests